lgiuliani80/managed-identities-permissions/README.md

     > **NOTE**: you need to be a Global Administrator in the tenant to run this script.

-3. Publish the app code to the App Service via VS Code, Github Actions or via CLI:
+3. Publish the app code to the App Service via VS Code, Github Actions or via CLI from the current folder:

     ```bash
     az webapp up --name <appservice-name>